-One of the items featured in your box Senses of Japan is a Daruma doll.
+One of the items featured in your box Spirit of Japan is a Daruma doll.
 I am sure you have a lot of questions about it!
 What is a Daruma?
 How can it make my wish come true?
 Where did the doll was made?
 What is the story behind it and what am I supposed to do with it?
 Don’t worry, we will answer all of your questions in this article.

 Where was made the Daruma doll you will get in your box?